 “The more senior you are, the more you can change stuff”

-Following the announcement that Barclays is 28th on the Stonewall UK Workplace Equality Index, we talk to Sue Baines, Co-Chair of the bank’s LGBT+ Spectrum Network in the UK and Europe, about being “out” at work, the business case for diversity – and why allies are essential.
+Following the announcement that Barclays has been named in Stonewall's top 14 global employers for 2019, we talk to Sue Baines, Co-Chair of the bank’s LGBT+ Spectrum Network in the UK and Europe, about being “out” at work, the business case for diversity – and why allies are essential.

 “When I joined Barclays in 1990, I hadn’t even come out to myself, let alone in the workplace,” says Sue Baines, Co-Chair of Spectrum, the bank’s LGBT+ Employee Network.
 “It was only in about 2012 that I decided to ‘out’ myself as a lesbian at work, due to a culmination of factors, from where I was in my career, to the fact I was generally feeling more confident in my own personal journey.”

 Sue is speaking at a notable time for the bank, which was recently placed 28th on Stonewall’s UK Workplace Equality Index 2019 – the benchmark tool for employers to measure their progress on lesbian, gay, bi and trans inclusion.

 “I believe passionately that Barclays is trailblazing when it comes to diversity and inclusion,” says Sue.
 “In the banking sector, we are doing some extraordinary things, not only by providing the right environment for colleagues, but also by trying very hard to create the right environment for our customers, to be inclusive to all, regardless of their vulnerability, whether that be ethnicity, gender, sexual orientation – or financial.”